DeathGun122/Data_Analysis_v1/Readme.md

 ## Description :
 Data Science basics covered with Python and other Libraries.
-SQL and statistical methods covered in detail.

 ## Topics :
 * Python basics & syntax